fuzzylabs/edge-vision-power-estimation/model_training/README.md

 > [!NOTE]
 > This step is recommended if you want to get started with training the models using data already present on DagsHub repository. </br>
-> If you have a new raw dataset, follow step 0 to create a training dataset.
+> If you have a new raw dataset, follow step outlined in raw data collected on Jetson [section](#raw-data-is-collected-on-jetson) to create a training dataset.

 **Run Training Script**: We are all set to train power and runtime prediction models.